Daniel Radcliffe: Political and social views

 Radcliffe is a supporter of the Labour Party.
 He previously supported the Liberal Democrats, and endorsed then-Lib Dem leader Nick Clegg in the 2010 general election.
 In 2012, however, he switched his political alignment to Labour, citing disillusionment with the performance of Clegg and the Liberal Democrats while in government, and approving of then-Labour leader Ed Miliband.
 In 2015, he endorsed Jeremy Corbyn's Labour Party leadership campaign.
 He told The Big Issue, "I feel like this show of sincerity by a man who has been around long enough and stuck to his beliefs long enough that he knows them and doesn't have to be scripted is what is making people sit up and get excited.
 It is great."

-Radcliffe supports the concept of abolishing the British monarchy and replacing it with a republic.
+Radcliffe supports abolishing the British monarchy and replacing it with a republic.
 He also supports British unionism, and opposed the 2014 Scottish independence referendum because he "personally like[s] the UK being how it is".

 Radcliffe is supportive of the LGBTQ community.
 Speaking out against homophobia, he began filming public service announcements in 2009 for The Trevor Project, promoting awareness of gay teen suicide prevention.
-He first learnt of the organisation while performing Equus on Broadway in 2008 and has contributed financially to it.
+He first learned of the organization while performing Equus on Broadway in 2008 and has contributed financially to it.
 He said in a 2010 interview, "I have always hated anybody who is not tolerant of gay men or lesbians or bisexuals.
 Now I am in the very fortunate position where I can actually help or do something about it."
 In the same interview, he stressed the importance of public figures advocating for equal rights.
 He received The Trevor Project's Hero Award in 2011 for his contributions.
-In June 2020, amid controversy over Harry Potter author J. K. Rowling's remarks on gender identity—widely condemned as being transphobic—Radcliffe penned an essay published by The Trevor Project in which he voiced support for the transgender community and expressed regret that Rowling's statements had damaged fans' experience of the Harry Potter books.
+In June 2020, amid controversy over Harry Potter author J. K. Rowling's allegedly transphobic remarks on gender identity Radcliffe penned an essay published by The Trevor Project in which he voiced support for the transgender community and expressed regret that Rowling's statements tarnished some fans' experience of the Harry Potter books.

 Personal life

+Relationships and family

 Radcliffe splits his time between homes in the Fulham area of London and the West Village neighbourhood of New York City's Manhattan borough.
 He has been in a relationship with American actress Erin Darke since 2012, after having met on the set of Kill Your Darlings.

-In 2008, Radcliffe revealed that he has a mild form of the neurological disorder dyspraxia, which sometimes prevents him from doing simple activities such as writing or tying his shoelaces.
-He said, "I was having a hard time at school, in terms of being crap at everything, with no discernible talent."
+They have a son, who was born in April 2023.
+Radcliffe called fatherhood "the literal best thing that ever happened [to me]."